I feel unloved in my relationship – What do I do?

 Are you wondering if it’s because your partner doesn’t actually love you?
 Or have you struggled with feeling unloved no matter how good your relationship gets?

-I remember feeling unloved at the beginning of my relationship with my now-husband.
+I remember feeling unloved at the beginning of my relationship with my husband.
 I constantly sought reassurance from him.
 I needed him to PROVE that he cared about me and wouldn’t leave me.

 Unfortunately, this created resentment between us.
 There was a big hole inside of me that he could not fill no matter how much he tried.